-In case you don’t know about The Whole Life Challenge, it is is an online lifestyle/fitness game that I have been participating in over the course of the past year
+In case you don’t know about The Whole Life Challenge, it is is an online lifestyle/fitness game that I have been participating in over the course of the four years

 Anyway, The Walking Dead, to most people, is a Zombie/Survival Show pitting Humans against Zombies and other Humans, and on the surface, that is exactly what it is about.
 To me though, it is much deeper.
 To me it is an experiment on whether outside influences can change the fundamental nature of a person.
 Of course a Zombie Apocalypse will change a person’s habits, I mean it’s not like people can do their weekly run to Trader Joes or take a morning shower.
 Changing habits is a given, no what I am talking about is, does a person hold onto their humanity in light of the new and dangerous state of the world ?.
 Or at least that’s how I see it.

 Now how does that compare to The Whole Life Challenge ?
 Well I am writing this on the advent of what is going to be my 12th Challenge so I kind of consider myself a veteran and sort of an expert, to the point that I am now a World Wide Ambassador !

 Of course Challenge IS very much about changing habits, losing weight and getting healthier.
 The guidelines, as laid on the website require you to adapt a new regime in the areas of diet, exercise and mobility, adding supplements to your diet, and increasing daily water consumption.
 In addition there is a rotating “lifestyle” requirement that changes throughout the 8 weeks, that is geared towards being more present, grateful and reflective in our daily lives.
 The results of these things, over the course of the two months, invariably add up to weight loss and improved health.

 But the question is, do these things add up to a change in our fundamental nature ?
 Well they did for me.